johnsfdemo/Demo-SMS-Utilities/README.md

 ## `DemoCommunitySMSVerification`

 This invocable Apex class sends a random *n*-digit numeric string to a mobile phone number and returns the string to the caller.
 It can be used as a simple form of verification in demos, and a sample [login flow](https://help.salesforce.com/articleView?id=security_login_flow_associate.htm&type=5) is included that uses the class to send a verification code to a user after he or she logs in.
+It will appear in process builder or flow lists as `Generate and Send Verification Code`.

 ## `DemoSendSMSMessage`

 This invocable Apex class sends a text message to a mobile phone number and returns the string `SUCCESS` on successful sending of the SMS message or `FAILURE` along with an error message if for some reason the SMS cannot be sent.
+It will appear in process builder or flow lists as `Send SMS Message`.

 ## How It Works